 Regarding events and festivals, it’s better to visit Okunikko during Winter so you can enjoy the Mushasai Festival in January, 4 or the Chuzenji Onsen Kamakura Festival and the Yumoto Onsen Yukiakari Snow Festival both in early February.

-If you prefer, you can visit the Yunishigawa-Kawamata-Okuniku Onsen area to enjoy the Heike Village or beautiful nature around Lake Kawamata, Jao Falls, Setoaikyo Canyon, Lake Yunoko or Kawamata Geyser.
+If you prefer, you can visit the Yunishigawa-Kawamata-Okuniku Onsen area to enjoy the Heike Village or the beautiful nature around Lake Kawamata, Jao Falls, Setoaikyo Canyon, Lake Yunoko or Kawamata Geyser.

 With a little more time, you can even go to more remote areas like Kinugawa-Kawaji Onsen and enjoy Lake Ikari, Ryuo Valley, Kinugawa RIver or visit the Gokoku-jinja and Onsen-jinja shrines and the Edo Wonderland or the Tobu World Square.
-And the best part of visiting this area is that you have amazing things to experience all year round like the Cherry Blossom Night Viewing in Kinugawa Onsen in early April, the Summer Fireworks in Kinugawa Onsen, the Kawaji Onsen Leaves Festival or the Illumination in Tobu World Square in Autumn and the Lunar New Year and Oni Festival in early February.
+And the best part of visiting this area is that you have amazing things to experience all year round like the Cherry Blossom Night Viewing in Kinugawa Onsen in early April, the Summer Fireworks in Kinugawa Onsen, the Kawaji Onsen Leaves Festival or the Illumination of Tobu World Square in Autumn and the Lunar New Year and Oni Festival in early February.

 At the end, the time you spend in Nikko will depend on your interests and what you want to visit the most.
 I would say that one day is enough if you just want a glimpse of what Nikko has to offer and if you don’t have several days available to explore Nikko a little more.